 Event Type Description Listener Interface Lifecycle An HttpSession has been created, invalidated, or timed out. javax.servlet.http.
-HttpSessionListener Changes to attributes Attributes have been added, removed, or replaced on an HttpSession. javax.servlet.http HttpSessionAttributeListener Session migration HttpSession has been activated or passivated. javax.servlet.http HttpSessionActivationListener Object binding Object has been bound to or unbound from HttpSession javax.servlet.http HttpSessionBindingListener
+HttpSessionListener Changes to attributes Attributes have been added, removed, or replaced on an HttpSession. javax.servlet.http HttpSessionAttributeListener Changes to id The id of HttpSession has been changed. javax.servlet.http HttpSessionIdListener Session migration HttpSession has been activated or passivated. javax.servlet.http HttpSessionActivationListener Object binding Object has been bound to or unbound from HttpSession javax.servlet.http HttpSessionBindingListener